zextras/tech-doc/source/carbonio/_management/backup.rst

    1. Double-check the permissions on the active backup path

-   2. Make sure that the Zextras cache folder is accessible by the ``zextras`` user (typically under ``/opt/zextras/cache``)
+   2. Make sure that the |carbonio| cache folder is accessible by the ``zextras`` user (typically under ``/opt/zextras/cache``)

    3. Check for table errors in the myslow.log and in the MariaDb integrity